ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 Ensure GND pins are on the bottom and power pins (VCC) are on top of the symbol

 Overlap GND/Power/Identical Pins - "Many symbols have corresponding footprints where multiple physical pins are connected to a single logical net."
-For more [info](https://klc.kicad.org/symbol/s4/s4.3/)
+(KLC) For more [info](https://klc.kicad.org/symbol/s4/s4.3/)
 - One pin should be visible, all the others should have visibility check box turned off and electrical type set to “Passive”

 #### Exception